 Soya chunks turn out to be very crispy once they are fried and remain the same for about an hour.
 They begin to turn soggy after 5 to 7 mins of adding them to the sauce.
 So make sure, you add the fried chunks only before serving it.

-Video of soya chunks manchurian
+Preparation for soya chunks manchurian

-Soya chunks manchurian recipe card
+Soya chunks manchurian

 - ¾ cup soya chunks